nystudio107/craft-code-editor/README.md

 ### In Frontend Templates

+Code Editor works in frontend templates, for every language except `twig`.

-By default, Code Editor will not work in frontend templates, unless you specifically enable it.
+If you plan to use `twig` as the language for Code Editor in your frontend templates, you'll need to specifically enable it.

 Do so by copying the `config.php` file to the Craft CMS `config/` directory, renaming the file to `codeeditor.php` in the process, then set the `allowFrontendAccess` setting to `true`: